| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 Value to replace edge feature with no descendent values (such as when the edges are the tip edges). |

-with the same structure as x
+A new pfc with the same structure as x, but with

 the features of each edge's descendant instead

-will be the output of the function applied
+pfc objectFeatures of the returned pfc will be the output of the function applied

 to the original features.
 Therefore the functionm provided must return a